Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lão hóa cũng lây lan? - Ảnh 1.

-New scientific research shows that aging signals not only occur in individual cells, but can also spread throughout the body through the blood - Photo: AI
+New scientific research shows that aging signals not only occur within individual cells, but can also spread throughout the body via the bloodstream. - Photo: AI

-The study, published in the scientific journal Metabolism, was conducted jointly by Korean and American scientists.
-The research team discovered that a protein called HMGB1, when taken from older people and injected into healthy young cells or bodies, can cause premature aging.
+The study, recently published in the scientific journal Metabolism, was conducted jointly by scientists from South Korea and the United States.
+The research team discovered that a protein called HMGB1, when extracted from older adults and injected into the cells or bodies of young, healthy individuals, can cause premature aging.

-Normally, the HMGB1 protein exists inside the cell nucleus and plays a role in "organizing" the structure of DNA.
-But when cells begin to age or are stressed, this protein leaves its normal location, is released outside and changes.
+Normally, the HMGB1 protein resides within the cell nucleus and plays a role in "organizing" the DNA structure.
+But when cells begin to age or experience stress, this protein leaves its normal location, is released, and undergoes transformation.

-Under hypoxic conditions, which are common in old or damaged cells, HMGB1 switches to a “hypoxic” form.
-And it is this form that is the “seeder of aging.”
+Under oxygen-deficient conditions, commonly found in aging or damaged cells, HMGB1 switches to a "deoxygenated" form.
+And it is this form that is the "seed of aging."

-In its reduced form, HMGB1 binds to healthy cells and triggers senescence.
-These cells gradually stop dividing and secrete inflammatory molecules, two classic signs of biological aging.
+In its reduced antioxidant form, HMGB1 binds to healthy cells and triggers the aging process.
+These cells gradually stop dividing and release inflammatory molecules, two classic signs of biological aging.

-In contrast, when in its normal oxidized form, HMGB1 does not cause this effect, the cell remains healthy and continues to divide as normal.
+Conversely, in its normal oxidized form, HMGB1 does not cause this effect; the cell remains healthy and continues to divide as normal.

-In experiments, the team tested the effects of HMGB1 on human cells such as kidney, lung, muscle, and skin cells.
-The results showed that when exposed to a hypo-oxidized form of HMGB1, healthy cells began to show signs of aging.
+In experiments, the research team examined the effects of HMGB1 on human cells such as kidney, lung, muscle, and skin cells.
+The results showed that when exposed to a reduced-oxidation form of HMGB1, healthy cells began to show signs of aging.

-Not stopping there, when HMGB1 was injected into healthy young mice, within just one week, the mice showed signs of premature aging, including cell changes and multiple inflammatory responses in the body.
+Furthermore, when HMGB1 was injected into young, healthy mice, within just one week the mice showed signs of premature aging, including cellular changes and increased inflammatory responses in their bodies.

-Scientists also tested the blood of adults aged 70-80 and compared it with a group of people in their 40s.
-The results showed that the older group had significantly higher levels of hypo-oxidized HMGB1.
+Scientists also tested the blood of older adults aged 70-80 and compared it to a group of people in their 40s.
+The results showed that the older group had significantly higher levels of HMGB1, a hormone that reduces oxidative stress.

-The same was observed in blood samples from old mice, further supporting evidence of the protein's role in aging.
+The same was observed in blood samples from aged mice, further strengthening the evidence for the role of this protein in the aging process.

-"The study shows that aging signals not only occur in individual cells, but can also spread throughout the body through the blood," said Dr. Ok Hee Jeon, a member of the research team at Korea University College of Medicine.
+"Research shows that aging signals don't just occur within individual cells, but can also spread throughout the body via the blood," said Dr. Ok Hee Jeon, a member of the research team at Korea Medical University.

 This new discovery opens up a completely different approach in anti-aging research, focusing not only on "rejuvenating" individual cells, but also on controlling the aging signals that spread throughout the body.

-Although still in the early stages, this is considered an important stepping stone to better understand the "death mechanism" that silently causes the human body to age day by day.
+Although still in its early stages, this is considered an important stepping stone to better understand the silent "death mechanism" that causes the human body to age day by day.

 MINH HAI